TinkerTools/tinker-ffe/README.md

 <H2><B>Build Process</B></H2>

-The Tinker-FFE project builds installer kits using the Install4j multi-platform Java installer builder.
-The developers thank ej-technologies for providing Install4j for use in building our Tinker-FFE installation kits.
+The Tinker-FFE project builds installer kits using the install4j multi-platform Java installer builder.
+The developers thank ej-technologies for providing install4j for use in building our Tinker-FFE installation kits.
+You can check out install4j by clicking on the icon below:

 ![install4j-large](https://user-images.githubusercontent.com/4680892/232339896-6f3fd5c9-b90b-4778-ab5e-1c9e948a058a.png) Multi-Platform Java Installer Builder